ddresch/monoape-blog/content/get-in-touch-with-svelte.md

 ### Finally deploy the whole thing
 This step turned out to be pretty straightforward.
 First add a git repository to your github account or any other provider.
 Then import this repository in a new Vercel project.

-One littel issue I had was the build command which you can configure.
+One little issue I had was the build command which you can configure.
 At the end I chose to `override` the default and use `sapper export`.

 That's it for the first post here in this space, yay :smile: